Public Interest Law Pathway

 Public interest organizations tend to look for lawyers who have demonstrated their interest in public service in concrete ways.
 Based on his considerable involvement in legal aid as a student, it is no surprise that Stephen Goldberg was able to find work with a nonprofit law firm immediately after law school.more >

 Meriem L. Hubbard

 Principal Attorney, Pacific Legal Foundation, National Litigation Center in Sacramento

 Public Interest Law

 While an interest in constitutional law draws many students to law school, few ultimately deal with constitutional law on a daily basis as attorneys.
-Meriem Hubbard is the exception to this rule.
-"I went to law school primarily to study constitutional law because I thought it was interesting and important," she says.more >
+Meriem Hubbard is the exception ...more >

 Attorney, Parent Advocates of Sacramento in Sacramento